 What counts as a drink, anyway?
 Guidelines for “Low Risk” Drinking

 But what is a standard drink?

-In order to understand how much is too much, let’s talk about exactly what “one drink” actually means.
+Let’s talk about exactly what “one drink” actually means.

 It’s important to note that serving sizes of beverages play a big role in how many drinks you are consuming.
 A quick web search shows a popular home goods retailer that sells a wine glass that holds 31 oz of wine.
 If you filled that glass and drank it, that “one glass” of wine would be the equivalent of 6 standard drinks.

-For more information on “low risk drinking” and alcohol use disorders, the “Rethinking Drinking” website provided by the NIAAA is full of helpful information.
+For more information on “low-risk drinking” and alcohol use disorders, the “Rethinking Drinking” website provided by the NIAAA is full of helpful information.